Your Credit Score

 We may need to confirm your identity before we provide products or services to you or your business.
 This may include carrying out fraud checks at the point of sale.

-Once you have become a customer of ours, we will share your personal information as needed to help combat fraud and other financial crime.
+Once you have become a customer of ours, we’ll share your personal information as needed to help combat fraud and other financial crime.
 The organisations we share data with are:

 Throughout our relationship with you, we and these organisations exchange data to help prevent, deter, detect and investigate fraud and money-laundering.